akruszewski/gibl/README.md

 Feel free to make contributions to it by either filing an issue or a pull request.
 As a contributor, you can e-mail me if you want to be included in the book.

-The book is dedicated to my wife Dijana, and our kids.
+The book is dedicated to my wife Dijana, our kids, and my family.

 ISBN: 978-1700138767